 Unique Picks for Ceremony Music

-- If you love Pachelbel's Canon, consider the gorgeous Promenade from Mussorgsky's "Pictures at an Exhibition."
+If you love Pachelbel's Canon, consider the gorgeous Promenade from Mussorgsky's "Pictures at an Exhibition."
 It has the same slow reverential joy that the Canon does.
-You could also use the popular but not overused Sheep May Safely Graze by Bach.
-Or, for a twist, check out guitar virtuoso Jerry arrangement, called Canon Rock.
+You could also use the popular-but-not-overused Sheep May Safely Graze by Bach.
+Or, for a twist, check out guitar virtuoso Jerry arrangement, Canon Rock.
 Your guests will hear the familiar opening strains of Pachelbel's Canon, then be surprised when the electric guitar comes in and quickly makes it much more rocking.

 Rules Are Made to Be Broken